progenetix/bycon/docs/data-summaries.md

 let trace = { type: "bar", x: x, y: y, hovertext: hovertext, hoverinfo: "text" };
 ```

-Here, `hovertext` is an optional addition for better interactivity and `type: "bar"` could also be `type: "pie"` for pie charts.
+Here, `hovertext` is an optional addition for better interactivity and `type: "bar"`
-Obviously, additional data manipulation (filtering, sorting, calculation of summary for "other" values...) will be needed.
+could also be `type: "pie"` for pie charts.
+Obviously, additional data manipulation
+(filtering, sorting, calculation of summary for "other" values...) will be needed.

-##### 2D Aggregation to _Stacked Bar Chart_
+##### 2D Summary to _Stacked Bar Chart_

 Creation of a stacked bar chart from a 2D aggregation response requires some data processing to collate all the
 different values for the 2nd dimension per value of the 1st dimension / independent axis.